 As a writer, bending is what I do best.
 From fashion to football to finance, I can quickly and easily adapt to any type of client.
 I love words but I’m also a visual thinker.
 (Probably because I started out thinking I wanted to be an art director.)
 I love tapping into human truth, but I also love cracking the strategic nut on assignments.

-Of course, I work in traditional ad spaces, but the digital space is most exciting to me.
+Of course, I work in traditional ad spaces, but brand engagement in digital space is most exciting to me.
 Not only the potential of the medium, but the ability to choreograph different elements to bring a brand to life.

-As an associate creative director I've managed local and national brands and junior creative teams.
-I've been a key player in winning several new business pitches, including Thomasville Furniture, and most recently, Famous Footwear.
-I believe in doing great advertising, but, I also believe a great client relationship is important for everyone’s success.
+As a creative director I've managed local and national brands, been a key player in all new business efforts and, of course, mentored an entire creative department.
+I believe in doing great work but, I also believe a great client relationship is important for everyone’s success.

 When I’m not creating ads, I’m in the kitchen creating recipes and creating a never-ending list of renovation ideas for my MCM home.
 My greatest creation yet, though, is my daughter, Hollis, aka Toddler-saurus Rex.
 Even though my husband, Hayes, an audio engineer, had a little something to do with that creation, I still take all the credit.